Flying Butterfly Cookies – Part 3

 Now it is time to make these butterflies fly.
 Take one of the wings and add some black icing to the edge where you want to attach the body.

 Then, add the body.
 As you can see, the body will stick pretty well on its own.
 I am not holding it in this picture.
 It just kind of stays where you put it if your black icing is the right consistency.
 Add icing to the other wing and attach it to the other side of the body.
 You may need to place the cookies in the grove of the rolling pins to attach them.

 To make the wings the right angle, you may need to adjust the rolling pins once you place the flying butterfly cookies in the middle.
 Once you get it the right angle for the first cookie, the others should fit in a nice row behind the first one.

 Now for the hard part.
 Do NOT touch THEM!
 Let them dry overnight.

 Next, pipe a circle for the head and let it dry for about 20 minutes.

 Then pipe the body.

 See!
 I told you these cookies were easy.
-All little airbrush and painting and white icing makes a pretty cute butterfly cookie doesn’t it.
+A cookie, airbrush, painting, and white icing make a pretty cute butterfly cookie, doesn’t it?